delawaremathguy/ShoppingList14/README.md

 The code of this app **follows the three rules above**, and I think the result works quite well.

-###  View Updating Issues
+###  View Updating Issues in SwiftUI

-I built this project in public initially as an experiment, to simply get a lot of practice with SwiftUI, and to look more deeply and perhaps offer some suggested code to the folks who keep running into what I call SwiftUI's **genric view updating issue**:
+I built this project in public initially as an experiment, to simply get a lot of practice with SwiftUI, and to look more deeply and perhaps offer some suggested code to the folks who keep running into what I call SwiftUI's **generic view updating issue**:

-> An item appears in View A; it is edited in View B (perhaps appearing as a subview of View A, or as a detail view via a NavigationLink or a .sheet presentation, or in a different tab); but its appearance in View A does not get updated properly in response to an edit.
+> An item appears in View A; it is edited in View B (perhaps appearing as a subview of View A, or as a detail view via a NavigationLink, or a .sheet presentation, or in a different tab); but its appearance in View A does not get updated properly in response to an edit.

 SwiftUI does a lot of the updating for you automatically, but the situation is more tricky when using Core Data because the model data consists of objects (classes), not structs.

 * It matters in SwiftUI whether you pass around structs or classes among SwiftUI Views, and exactly how you pass them.
 This can be especially frustrating for developers who have grown up with UIKit, where almost everything is an object (class).
 What I can tell you is that *SwiftUI really wants you to use structs, yet Core Data is all about objects*.

-SwiftUI does provide some help with `@FetchRequest` and `@ObservedObject` and `@EnvironmentObject` and `@StateObject` (and the Combine framework if you go deeper), but the updating problem when objects are involved is not completely solved just by sprinkling @ObservedObject property wrappers around in your code.
+SwiftUI does provide some help with `@FetchRequest` and `@ObservedObject` and `@EnvironmentObject` and `@StateObject` (and the Combine framework if you go deeper), but the updating problem when objects are involved is not completely solved just by sprinkling `@ObservedObject` property wrappers around in your code.

 Indeed, the SwiftUI view management system is designed to destroy views when no longer needed and recreate them as needed -- views are `struct`s, and view creation/deletion is very efficient.

 However, if a view maintains an object reference, say to a Core Data object ... well ... that view can't be destroyed so easily.
 So, SwiftUI hangs on to such a view and *you* take on the responsibility to keep the view updated.
 Often, you do that using `@ObservedObject` (although there could be implications should that object be deleted while the view is still alive).
-If you don't use @ObservedObject, that view may not necessarily be updated for you by SwiftUI when its parent view gets redrawn.
+If you don't use `@ObservedObject`, that view may not necessarily be updated for you by SwiftUI when its parent view gets redrawn.

 Finally, the architecture of ShoppingList14 is now, at the main level, more the expected architecture of a @FetchRequest-driven SwiftUI interface, while addressing the subtleties above involving views and references that come from Core Data.
 Please be sure to work your way through the code, where you will find several, extended comments that discuss these accommodations.